mild-blue/txmatching/documentation/crossmatch_of_cadaverous_donors.md

-To evaluate the potential HLA typing and to determine the assumed HLA typing based on it with codes the donor likely has, we aim to retain only codes that are present among recipients' antibodies.
+To evaluate the potential HLA typing and to determine the assumed HLA typing based on it with codes the donor likely has, we aim to retain only codes that are present among antibodies the recipient was tested for.
 If it isn't possible, we convert these codes to their split version.
 However, if there is only one code in the list, we leave it unchanged.

 For example, donor has such potential hla typing